dstamen/dstamen.github.io/_posts/2016-07-25-vmware-certified-advanced-professional-6--data-center-virtualization-design-guide-3v0-622.md

 Skills and Abilities

-- Evaluate criteria, capabilities and limitations between storage types (Block, NAS, Object Based)
-- In a given design, determine Storage Policy availability and performance characteristics
+**Existing Content from VCAP5-DCD**

 - Based on the logical design and given functional requirements, for each service:
   - Determine the most appropriate storage technologies for the design
   - Implement the service based on the required infrastructure qualities
-- Ensure storage array capabilities are supported in a vSphere 6.x design:
-- Active/Active, Active/Passive
-- ALUA, VAAI, VASA
-- PSA (including PSPs and SATPs)
 - Based on service level requirements include VMware technologies in the design, such as:
   - Storage I/O Control and Network I/O Control
   - Storage Policies
   - Storage vMotion
   - Storage DRS

+**New Content**

+- Evaluate criteria, capabilities and limitations between storage types (Block, NAS, Object Based)
+- In a given design, determine Storage Policy availability and performance characteristics
+- Based on service level requirements include VMware technologies in the design, such as:
   - Virtual SAN
+- Ensure storage array capabilities are supported in a vSphere 6.x design:
+  - Active/Active, Active/Passive
+  - ALUA, VAAI, VASA
+  - PSA (including PSPs and SATPs)
 - Given the functional requirements, size the storage for capacity, availability and performance, including:
   - Datastores, RDMs, Virtual Disks
   - Physical Storage (LUNs, Storage Tiering)
   - Based on the logical design, select and incorporate an appropriate storage network into the physical design:
   - Block (FC, iSCSI, FCoE, SAS)
   - NAS (NFSv3, NFSv4)
   - Object Based (Virtual SAN, Virtual Volumes

 Tools